btcpayserver/blog/blog/_posts/leaner-btcpay-server-docker-deployment.md

 - Bitcoin Gold LND: `kamigawabul/btglnd:latest`
 - Viacoin: `romanornr/docker-viacoin:0.15.2`

-The same cleanup removed the old Ethereum configuration because current BTCPay Server versions no longer support ETH or ERC-20 payments.
-Litecoin remains supported.
+The same cleanup removed the old Ethereum configuration because BTCPay Server does not natively support ETH or ERC-20 payments; support for them requires a plugin.

 ### Unmaintained infrastructure and wallet tools